Matthew Segal

 Matthew Segal is an American entrepreneur and media executive who co-founded ATTN:, a social video publisher and entertainment studio with a mission to convey important topics through entertainment.
 The company was acquired by Blackstone's Candle Media for a reported 150 million dollars.
 Segal previously co-founded OurTime.org, a national voter empowerment network for young Americans.
 In January 2025, he was given a presidential appointment to the board of trustees for the Holocaust Memorial Council.

 Early life and education

 Segal was born in Chicago, Illinois, attended New Trier High School, and graduated magna cum laude from Kenyon College in 2008.
 He became an advocate for student voting rights in college after his campus polling place experienced the longest lines in the 2004 presidential election.

 Segal is Jewish.
 Both his grandfathers served in World War II.
-He has cited their stories and experiences as catalysts for his work to combat anti-Semitism.
+He has cited their stories and experiences as catalysts for his work to combat antisemitism.

 Career

-Prior to co-founding ATTN:, Segal was a young voter advocate who testified multiple times before Congress on issues relating to expanding youth voters’ franchise around issues affecting them.
+Prior to co-founding ATTN:, Segal was a young voter advocate who testified multiple times before Congress on issues relating to expanding youth voters' franchise around issues affecting them.
 Segal co-founded OurTime.org with Jarrett Moreno with the goal of deepening civic engagement among his generation through a number of strategies including making colleges teach voter registration and an initiative to support businesses founded and run by entrepreneurs under 30.